Give your bathroom a gorgeous grounding...

 Blessed with original boards that are in good condition?
 Make the most of this wonderful feature with a wood stain and sealant.
 Alternatively, create a similar effect with reclaimed timber.
 Teamed with plain white walls and simple sanitary-ware you’ll achieve a look that’s calming and cool.
 Aiming for laid-back luxe?
 Take your timber flooring up a few notches with an eye-catching book-matched marble wall and a freestanding tub.

 For all-out elegance marble is the go-to material for floors – and walls.
 For a similar style without the high price tag, there are plenty of marble-effect porcelain tiles on the market.
 Lava stone tiles are another elegant option.
-Laid in a smart herringbone pattern and offset with tadelakt creates a look that whispers luxury rather than shouting too loudly.
+Laid in a smart herringbone pattern and offset with tadelakt plaster, they create a look that whispers luxury rather than shouting too loudly.

 Encaustic cement tiles are bang on trend and those with a monochrome Moorish pattern make a magnificent style statement.
 Go dark and decadent with a steely grey finish on the walls, ceiling and wood work, or fresh and bright with an all white backdrop – either way a splash of verdant green in the form of a parlour palm, will lend a far away boutique hotel feel.